Dear Friends, Comrades, Colleagues,

 Then I check my state of mind.
 And find, somewhat to my surprise, that I’m curiously sanguine.
 Strangely happy.
 Even though I know the world must now face and somehow survive our very own Four Horsemen of the Apocalypse —Coronavirus, Economic Depression, Global Warming and Inequality.

 I’ve covered epidemics, wars, riots, protests, insurrections, droughts, floods and other disasters in different parts of the world for many long years.
 But these Four Horsemen are truly different.
-Together, they actually threaten our very existence on this planet.
+Together, they actually threaten our very on this planet

 Perhaps it’s time.